 One of the first considerations when you file your tax return is designating your filing status.
 Although this selection may seem straightforward, in some instances, you have choices.
-The filing statuses are single, married filing jointly (including surviving spouses and qualifying widows), married filing separately, and head of household.
+The filing statuses are single, married filing jointly, married filing separately, head of household and qualifying surviving spouse.